ibm-cloud-docs/FileStorage/mounting-nsf-file-storage.md

 # Mounting NFS/{{site.data.keyword.filestorage_short}} in CentOS

 The process for mounting our {{site.data.keyword.filestorage_full}} in CentOS 7 is pretty much the same as the process for [Mounting {{site.data.keyword.filestorage_short}} on RHEL 6](accessing-file-storage-linux.html).
 However, since the mount is NFS we can specify some additional options using the *Options=* line in the mount file.
-In the following example, we are setting the NFS to mount at `/data/www`.
+In the following example, we're setting the NFS to mount at `/data/www`.

 **Note**: the NFS mount point of the {{site.data.keyword.filestorage_short}} instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call -`SoftLayer_Network_Storage::getNetworkMountAddress()`.

 ```